vsheg/website/posts/2023-10-31-conditional-probability/_content.typ

 circle) to the UFO.
 The UFO is hovering around the mean position $(4, 4)$ with s.d. $sigma_X = sigma_Y = 3$.
 The corresponding probability density is shown by the color gradient.
 The measured distance $d$ constrains the probable UFO location to a circular arc in the conditional density.
-The standard deviation $sigma_D$ determines the width of the arc and was chosen to be $sigma_D = 0.5$ (relatively small compared to fluctuations of UFO position).
+The s.d. $sigma_D$ determines the width of the arc and was chosen to be $sigma_D = 0.5$ (relatively small compared to fluctuations in the UFO position).

 // embed code